 Reduce Your Thinking Time

-The trick to getting faster at logic games is to reduce your thinking time.
+The trick to getting faster at LSAT Logic Games is to reduce your thinking time.
 And when I say “thinking time,” I mean the time you might spend thinking about what to do next.
 For example, the time it takes to choose the best gameboard.
 Or, the time it takes to understand what a question is asking you to do.
 As you practice your logic games, you’ll want to aim to know exactly what’s expected of you.
 Thankfully, the basic framework of the section doesn’t change much–only the details.
 You’ll almost definitely see a sequencing game, and a grouping game.
 So the issue shouldn’t be knowing what setup to use.
 Your time should be spent quickly writing down and understanding the individual game-rules, then applying them.

 Know Your Game Types